Rankings built article by article. You approve the direction. The pipeline writes it.

 Library visibility

-Track article status, category, source, and production stage.
+Track every article by status, category, source, and production stage — at a glance.

 Topic coverage